anfiquehussain/Freelance-Marketplace-Django/README.md

 You may need to configure other settings based on your project's requirements, such as email configuration, security settings, and third-party API integration.

+## Migrations

+Before running the application, you need to apply the migrations to set up the database schema.
+Follow these steps:

+1. **Navigate to the project directory:**

+    ```bash
+    cd Freelance-Marketplace-Django
+    ```

+2. **Activate the virtual environment (if not already activated):**

+    - On Windows:
+      ```bash
+      env\Scripts\activate
+      ```
+    - On Unix or MacOS:
+      ```bash
+      source env/bin/activate
+      ```

+3. **Check for Missing Migrations (Optional):**

+    It's a good practice to check if there are any new migrations that need to be created.
+Run the following command to generate new migrations based on model changes:

+    ```bash
+    python manage.py makemigrations
+    ```

+    This command will inspect the models and create new migration files if any changes are detected.
+Review the changes and migrate them if necessary.

+4. **Apply Migrations:**

+    Run the following command to apply migrations:

+    ```bash
+    python manage.py migrate
+    ```

+    This command will create the necessary tables in the database based on the models defined in the Django app.

+5. **Create Superuser (Optional):**

+    If you want to access the Django admin interface, you can create a superuser using the following command:

+    ```bash
+    python manage.py createsuperuser
+    ```

+    Follow the prompts to create a superuser account.

+Now, your database schema is set up, and you're ready to run the application.

 ## Usage
 To run the development server: